 Nearsightedness, Farsightedness, Astigmatism & Presbyopia

 There are many different types of refractive error that relate to the unique shape differences in the cornea.
 Nearsightedness, or myopia, results from a cornea that is too steeply curved, relative to the ideal, such that it focuses light too strongly and creates an image focal point in front of the retina.
 Nearsighted patients can focus on an object held close up but cannot see clearly in the distance.
-Conversely, farsightedness or hyperopia, results from a cornea that is too flat relative to the ideal, causing it not to refract enough light.
-Because with hyperopia the theoretical focal point is beyond the retina, farsighted patients cannot see clearly at near-range or intermediate range, and often need correction for distance as well.
+Conversely, farsightedness or hyperopia results from a cornea that is too flat relative to the ideal, causing it not to refract enough light.
+Because with hyperopia the theoretical focal point is beyond the retina, farsighted patients cannot see clearly at near-range or intermediate-range, and often need correction for distance as well.

-Astigmatism refers to yet another unique aberration in shape of one’s cornea versus the ideal.
+Astigmatism refers to yet another unique aberration in the shape of one’s cornea versus the ideal.
 In an eye with astigmatism, the cornea takes on an oblong shape more like a football than a basketball; more steeply curved in one direction and more flat in the other direction.
 As one might imagine, light passing through a cornea with astigmatism is not normally focused and produces an image that is blurred and often accompanied by ghost-images, shadowed images, or double images.

 When we approach the age of 40 to 45, the internal lens of the eye no longer retains the flexibility of a youthful lens, and hence is unable to adaptively change its power to accommodate to varying ranges of focus.
-This natural and progressive process is called presbyopia and is a form or refractive error heralded by the common need for magnifiers or bifocals for reading.
+This natural and progressive process is called presbyopia and is a form of refractive error heralded by the common need for magnifiers or bifocals for reading.

 Treatment Options for Refractive Errors